jakejh/jakejh.github.io/join.md

 Prospective graduate students can apply to the graduate program of the [Vanderbilt Dept. of Biomedical Informatics](https://www.vumc.org/dbmi/research-ms-and-phd-program).

-Current graduate students at Vanderbilt should email me few sentences describing why they're interested in the lab, then we can discuss possible rotation projects.
+Current graduate students at Vanderbilt should email me a few sentences describing why they're interested in the lab, then we can discuss possible rotation projects.

 # Undergraduates